halfhelix-hugh/Hosting-Shopify-app-on-Vercel-Example/README.md

-### This is a record about hosting Shopify app on Vercel
+### This is a summary about hosting Shopify app on Vercel

 ### This APP hosts on Vercel successfully
 [Vercel URL](https://vercel.com/hugh-zhou-hhs-projects/vercel-deployment-test)